nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 ---

 What is the possible method to figure out the samples in monocot?
 I would like to check the gene trees for those monocot groups to see whether some of the species is missing in the tree.
 Currently, our pipeline is solely based on the phylogeny.
-If the phylogeny has issue, the distance method would give wrong prediction in some way.
+If the phylogeny has issue, the distance method would give wrong prediction in some ways.

+---

+Don't forget to test the result from different mix compositions!